salesagility/SuiteCRM/.github/ISSUE_TEMPLATE/DOC_TEMPLATE.md

 ---
 name: Documentation
-about: We have our own SuiteDocs issue tracker repo here:  https://github.com/salesagility/SuiteDocs
+about: 'We have our own SuiteDocs issue tracker repo here:  https://github.com/salesagility/SuiteDocs'

 ---

 The SuiteCRM documentation has its own dedicated repository.
 Please open your